Menu

 My mood has been very up and down and I’ve had some really scary low points, but this week has been better.

 The itching all over my body has finally stopped.
-I tried going back to my old shampoo and it started up again, so I’ve gone back to the Lush one that doesn’t contain any sodium lauryl sulfate, and it’s settled down again.
-I guess I’ll never really know what was causing the intense itching literally all over my body, but this shampoo is definitely helping it on my scalp.
+I guess I’ll never really know what was causing the intense itching literally all over my body.

 Do remember that you can keep up to date with my personal health journey via Instagram.
 My Instagram is updated with realtime updates and you’ll be able to follow along as and when everything happens over there!